dario-baumberger/hslu-dviz-swiss-energy/README.md

 ### Without a DevContainer:

-If you prefer not to use the DevContainer, you will need to manually install the following prerequisites:
+If you prefer not to use the DevContainer, manually install the following prerequisites:

 - [Node.js (NPM)](https://nodejs.org/)
 - [Python](https://www.python.org/)